Wil-Ro/BlogPosts/posts/index.md

 This is my site where I log my work for myself and for me to show to others.

->This site is generated procedurally from markdown though C++ code I've written and hosted using [lighttpd](https://www.lighttpd.net/) on an old laptop through my router.
-You can find the code for it [here](https://ithub.com/Wil-Ro/Blog) and a more indepth talk about why I did that [here](/ThisSite.html).
+>This site is generated procedurally from markdown though C++ code I've written.
+It's hosted using [lighttpd](https://www.lighttpd.net/) on an old laptop through my router.
+You can find the code for it [here](https://ithub.com/Wil-Ro/Blog) and a more in-depth talk about why I did that [here](/ThisSite.html).

 ## Who I am